alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 **Increased Platform Complexity:**

+{{< rows >}}
+{{< row-item >}}
-Platform teams, incentivized by a general platform strategy and broad mission, often fall into the [Build Trap](https://melissaperri.com/blog/2014/08/05/the-build-trap) by rapidly adding features in response to innovation team demands.
+Platform teams, incentivized by a general platform strategy and broad mission, often fall into the {{< link "https://melissaperri.com/blog/2014/08/05/the-build-trap" "Build Trap" >}} by rapidly adding features in response to innovation team demands.
 This reactive approach prioritizes output over long-term platform stability, leading to increased complexity and unchecked technical debt.
-Instead of focusing on measurable outcomes and sustainable improvements, teams become trapped in an endless cycle of feature delivery, which diminishes the platform’s effectiveness.
+Instead of focusing on measurable outcomes and sustainable improvements, teams become trapped in an endless cycle of feature delivery, which diminishes the platform's effectiveness.
+{{< /row-item >}}

+{{< row-item >}}
+{{< figure src="/images/itsatrap.webp" alt="It's a trap" class="w-full" >}}
+{{< /row-item >}}
+{{< /rows >}}

 Your platform will either only serve the biggest stakeholders leaving innovators in the cold, or, over time it will be serving every purpose, and your maintenance demands will exponentially increase.
-And if your answer is: Ah!
+If your answer is: Ah!
 But it's cheap!
 And my cloud bill says so.
-Then I wonder what other bills you have and how their cost spend look like.
+Then I wonder what other bills you have and how their cost spend look like?

 Keep in mind that if innovation is a priority then you need to ask yourself if your platform really delivering on it's promises, or if you are chasing a theoretical dragon that will grant you all your wishes once you find it.